FishlandicFishy/lexicring/wiki/known-genalphid-rituals.md

 * Switching seats constantly in public transport
 * Gyattmaxxing, i.e. saying the stereotypical words (gyatt, rizz, skibidi, etc.)
   * Sometimes this gyattmaxxing is spontaneous and have no known cause
+* Suddenly doing random poses in public
+  * Most of these poses may be JoJo References(TM)
 * Using a fork to lift up one singular spaghetto, admire it, and then discard it by putting it into a piece of tissue